cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-azure.md

 * In order to authenticate to your service principal using Azure CLI, you need to follow all the steps which are described in the ["Authentication Guide"](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/#authenticate-service-principal-with-password---azure-cli).

   * Step #1
-  Switch to ARM mode through Azure CLI.
-Use the following command to do so
+  Switch to ARM mode through Azure CLI. - Use the following command to do so:

 ```PowerShell
   azure config more arm
   azure login